nourabosen/Nour/content/posts/2024-05-02---the-price-of-personal-choice-an-ethical-dilemma/index.md

 Not “they deserve it” or “they don’t.”

 But:
-> *How can we help people reclaim their health—without abandoning our duty to use what we have wisely?*
+> *How can we help people reclaim their health, without abandoning our duty to use what we have wisely?*

 Maybe the most ethical thing we can do isn’t to decide who lives or dies.
 It’s to create a system where fewer people ever reach that breaking point.

-Until then—we sit in the gray.
+Until then, we sit in the gray.
 With trembling hands.
 And open hearts.